 Within the provisions of the Single Customer View Policy Rule each bank must determine for itself which internal controls should be described and implemented, depending on the specific processes and systems used.
 To this end, the bank will conduct a risk analysis, taking into account the size and complexity of the customer portfolio.
 On this basis the bank will ascertain the nature, scope and depth of the internal controls required in order to achieve the control objectives.
-The external auditor will also conduct a risk analysis on the basis of his work and form an opinion on the extent to which the controls described are adequate.
+Here a bank can consciously deviate from the controls included in the control framework.
+The external auditor will also conduct a risk analysis on the basis of his work and form an opinion on the extent to which the controls described are adequate, for meeting the controls and therefore the requirements of the SCV Policy rule.